Skip to main content

 When you pursue a master's degree in criminal justice, you can position yourself to advance or enter careers in law enforcement, corrections, courtroom positions and security, and hone your real-world research, analysis and communication skills.

-Understanding the Numbers
+Understanding the numbers

-When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors — like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
-Cited projections do not guarantee actual salary or job growth.
+When reviewing job growth and salary information, it’s important to remember that actual numbers can vary due to many different factors—like years of experience in the role, industry of employment, geographic location, worker skill and economic conditions.
+Cited projections are based on Bureau of Labor Statistics data, not on SNHU graduate outcomes, and do not guarantee actual salary or job growth.

-The field of criminal justice is an exciting and diverse one.
+The field of criminal justice is diverse.
 Whether your interests point you toward the courtroom or the penitentiary, toward a career as a paralegal or a parole officer, there are many ways to serve the country’s law and order system on a local or federal level.

-As you gain a comprehensive understanding of how the criminal justice system works at all stages of crime and punishment, you’ll also sharpen your skills as a researcher, evaluator and debater and increase your understanding of human behavior and what drives individuals to act as they do.
-These latter educational results can serve you well no matter what career path you choose.
+As you gain a comprehensive understanding of current theories and trends in criminal justice, as well as how the system works at all stages, you’ll also have the chance to sharpen your skills as a researcher, evaluator and debater and increase your understanding of human behavior and what drives individuals to act as they do.
+These latter educational results can serve you well, no matter what criminal justice career path you choose.

-What is Criminal Justice?
+First: What is Criminal Justice?

 Criminal justice is a constantly evolving field encompassing public safety, national security and state and local law and order.
 It's a career arena that demands high integrity with a deep understanding of the legal system.
 In addition, the field requires qualified individuals with the temperament and interpersonal skills to succeed.